 6.1 Employees who violate this policy may face disciplinary action, up to and including dismissal for misconduct or gross misconduct.

 6.2 Project Solar UK ltd reserves the right to terminate relationships with any supplier found to be in breach of this policy, in line with the principles set by Project Better Energy Ltd (PBE).

 7. POLICY REVIEW

 7.1 The CEO, in conjunction with Human Resources and the Compliance Manager, will review this policy annually to ensure it meets current legal and ethical standards.

-7.2 This policy does not form part of any contract of employment and may be amended at
+7.2 This policy is not a part of any employment contract and may be amended at any time.

 8.1 This policy has been approved by the board of directors and will be reviewed and, if necessary, updated annually in accordance with legal requirements and best practices.

 9.1 Essential training on modern slavery and human trafficking is provided to all relevant employees, reinforcing the company’s commitment to ethical labour practices.

 10.1 We perform due diligence on all new suppliers and conduct regular reviews of existing suppliers to ensure compliance with this policy.